typhlosion147/typhlosion147.github.io/index.md

 Lately, my main project that I have been working on is buying a few cheap domains, acquiring some pretty funky email addresses, and setting up my own email server that I share with others.

-With the emails that I have obtained, I've managed to get the following: admin@bakunet.me admin@shadowsynth.xyz admin@did-i.win and thisisthe@national.shitposting.society
+With the emails that I have obtained, I've managed to get the following: admin@bakunet.me admin@shadowsynth.xyz admin@did-i.win and thisisthe@national.shitposting.agency

 If you have any requests for email addresses, simply send an email [here](mailto:chosensoundmusic147@gmail.com)